enasequence/read_docs/faq/cohort-subs-guide.rst

 Steps
 `````
-The steps detailed here provide an overview of how to create a multi-omic dataset record.
+The steps below provide an overview of creating a multi-omic dataset.
+Before starting a submission, we strongly advise
-Before starting a submission, we strongly advise you to contact us at cohort-dataflow@ebi.ac.uk if you are planning to submit a
+you to contact us at cohort-dataflow@ebi.ac.uk if you are planning to submit a linked cohort dataset, including some
-linked cohort dataset, including some details about your study, and we can give guidance on your sample structure, and how
+details about your study, and we can give guidance on your sample structure, and how to complete the data submissions.
-to complete the data submissions.
-The Samples structure will be be created in the `BioSamples Archive <https://www.ebi.ac.uk/biosamples/>`_
-, which is a resource at the EBI (European Bioinformatics Institute).

-1. Create the top-level Sample
+1. Create the top-level BioSample
-''''''''''''''''''''''''''''''
+'''''''''''''''''''''''''''''''''

-The first step is to create top-level Samples.
+The first step is to create top-level Samples using the `BioSamples Archive <https://www.ebi.ac.uk/biosamples/>`_.
 These Samples will represent each case or patient in the study.
 This is represented by Sample #1 in the diagram.
-If this is a human sample, this can contain minimal, non-identifying metadata about
+If this is a human sample, this can contain minimal, non-identifying metadata about the patient (e.g. gender,
-the patient (e.g. gender, organism, disease).
+organism, disease).
 See an example `here <https://www.ebi.ac.uk/biosamples/samples/SAMEA12928716>`_.

 Top-level Sample records can be created in BioSamples using the `BioSamples uploader tool <https://www.ebi.ac.uk/biosamples/docs/cookbook/upload_files>`_.